CUBRID/cubrid-manual/en/sql/transaction.rst

         'Goudi Olympic Hall'         6000
         'Vouliagmeni Olympic Centre'         4400

-If the update is properly done, the changes can be semi-permentanetly fixed.
+If the update is properly done, the changes can be semi-permanently fixed.
 In this time, use the **COMMIT WORK**  as below:

 .. code-block:: sql